 - Ace Finance will review Awesome Landscape's quarterly accounts to ensure all transactions have been coded correctly.
-Data must be provided by Awesome Landscape to Ace Finance no later than seven [7] days after the end of the reporting period [e.g., for April June BAS, we require the data by 7 July].
+Awesome Landscape must provide data to Ace Finance no later than seven (7) days after the end of the reporting period (e.g., for April June BAS, we require the data by 7 July).
 Tim's partner, who currently manages his accounts, will perform all other bookkeeping work. - Ace Finance will submit Awesome Landscapes quarterly BAS on time. - Ace Finance will provide Awesome Landscapes with an electronic copy of the quarterly BAS once submitted for their records and for them to organise payment. - Ace Finance will be paid \$150 for each BAS form submitted. - If Awesome Landscapes has tax-based questions other than BAS form information, the Ace Finance rate will be \$150.00 per hour. - Ace Finance's Payment terms are 14 days from the date of invoice.